 Tethering isn’t supported on ParentShield.
 Almost every other network does support tethering, but arguably this isn’t something children would want or need to do.

 Wi-Fi Calling is a feature that lets you call over Wi-Fi, which is handy when there’s no mobile signal.
-ParentShield doesn’t advertise this so presumably doesn’t offer it, but since it can connect to all of the UK’s major networks it’s less important.
+ParentShield doesn’t advertise this so presumably doesn’t offer it, but since select plans can connect to all of the UK’s major networks it’s less important.

 VoLTE stands for Voice over LTE (also known as 4G Calling), which is a feature that lets you make calls on 4G rather than just 2G or 3G.
-ParentShield makes no mention of this so presumably doesn’t offer it.
+ParentShield does not support this, in order to “preserve the recording and blocking features.”

 Data rollover is a feature of some networks that gives you a second month (or more) to use unused data.
 However this isn’t available on ParentShield.